cavs1010/cheatsheets/01_conda.md

 Conda is an open source package management system and environment management system.

+## Sinmple explanation of what is an environment👨🏽‍🏫

+An environment manager in computing is like having different toolboxes for different projects.
+Each toolbox (or "environment") has the exact tools you need for a specific project, so there's no mix-up or interference.
+This way, you can switch easily between projects without worrying about having the wrong tools in hand.
+It keeps everything organized and runs smoothly.

 ## 💿 Installation

 Conda can be downloaded and installed via [Anaconda](https://www.anaconda.com/download).